New from the Lab·The Compass — an open moral reasoning standard for AI, tested across frontier modelsExplore →

 HR & Employment AI Deployment Playbook

-Employment AI is the only category explicitly listed as high-risk in the EU AI Act across hiring, promotion, and dismissal.
-NYC Local Law 144 mandates annual independent bias audits in the most common AI deployment city in the world.
-The EEOC has confirmed that algorithmic hiring tools can violate Title VII.
-This playbook covers the bias failure modes and the compliance architecture required before deployment.
+Employment AI is high-risk under the EU AI Act.
+NYC Local Law 144 mandates bias audits.
+The EEOC has confirmed algorithmic hiring tools can violate Title VII.
+This playbook covers bias failure modes and compliance architecture before deployment.

 The employer liability problem: US courts and the EEOC have confirmed that employers cannot transfer liability for discriminatory AI tools to vendors.
 If your third-party CV screening tool produces disparate impact, you are liable — even if you did not build the model, were not told how it works, and had no visibility into the training data.